NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ---
-title: Install and manage packages using the nuget.exe CLI
+title: Install and manage NuGet packages using the nuget.exe CLI
 description: Instructions for using the nuget.exe CLI to work with NuGet packages.
 author: mikejo5000
 ms.author: mikejo